HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 Automatic deployment can be achieved through the cluster deployment function provided by the management platform.
 The cluster deployment function in the DR mode is performed orderly in the master center and the DR center of compute node clusters as.
 One deployment at least requires: compute node, ConfigDB, keepalived (required in master/slave node mode), and other components: data source, NTPD should be planned and installed according to the actual needs.

 This section only describes in detail what should be paid attention to in the automatic deployment when the DR mode, not single-IDC mode, is enabled.
-For other automatic deployment related contents, please refer to the [Install And Deploy](install-and-deploy.md) document.
+For other automatic deployment related contents, please refer to the [Installation and Deployment](installation-and-deployment.md) document.

 #### Deploy a new set of disaster recovery environment